joinpursuit/AC_4_Web/units/html/lessons/css_flexbox.md

 #### Flexbox Display

 To make this `div` a flex container, we need to add a `display` property in our CSS file with the value of `flex`.
 We have now turned our flex-container `div` into an actual flex container.
 You will also _change_ the `div` declaration block to `.flex-item`.
-In your test.css file, add the following code, save and reload your page:
+In your test.css file, remove your current styling on div, and add the following code:

 ```css
 /* change div to .flex-item */